Close

 RARE Board of Directors

-Joe Hunter Jr., Chair
+Joe Hunter Jr., Chair, Co-Founder

 Joe was born and raised in Seattle’s Central Area and currently lives in the Beacon Hill area, which ranks 18th of 14844 communities in the country based on its racial diversity.